antman1p/GD-Thief/README.md

 Upon gaining access to a Target's Google account, you can run gd_thief
 1. The first time running gd_thief, the script opens a new window prompting you to authorize access to your data:
-    1. If you are not already signed in to your Google account, you are prompted to sign in.
-If you are signed in to multiple Google accounts, you are asked to select one account to use for the authorization.
+    1. If you are signed in to multiple Google accounts, you are asked to select one account to use for the authorization.
 Make sure you select the victim's Google account